MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-overview-override-targets.md

 Overrides that apply to a class are applied first, then overrides that apply to a group, and finally overrides that apply to a specific object.
 The Enforced attribute assures that the override will take precedence when two overrides of the same type and context conflict.

 For example, you have two Windows computers, COMPUTER1 and COMPUTER2.
-COMPUTER1 is member of GROUP\-A and is also member of GROUP\-B. COMPUTER2 is not a member of any group.
+COMPUTER1 is member of GROUP-A and is also member of GROUP-B. COMPUTER2 is not a member of any group.
 The default threshold for a CPU monitor is 80%.

 You apply an override to the Windows Computer class that changes the CPU monitor threshold to 70%.
-You create another override to that monitor that applies to GROUP\-A and sets the threshold to 90%.
+You create another override to that monitor that applies to GROUP-A and sets the threshold to 90%.
 At this point, the threshold for COMPUTER1 is 90% and the threshold for COMPUTER2 is 70%.

-If you create an override that applies to GROUP\-B and sets the threshold to 95%, the resulting threshold for COMPUTER1, which is member of both GROUP\-A and GROUP\-B, is unpredictable.
-However, if you used the Enforced attribute on the override that applies to GROUP\-B, you ensure that the 95% threshold applies to COMPUTER1.
+If you create an override that applies to GROUP-B and sets the threshold to 95%, the resulting threshold for COMPUTER1, which is member of both GROUP-A and GROUP-B, is unpredictable.
+However, if you used the Enforced attribute on the override that applies to GROUP-B, you ensure that the 95% threshold applies to COMPUTER1.

 If you create an override that applies to COMPUTER1 and sets the threshold to 60%, the resulting threshold for COMPUTER1 is 60% because the object override takes precedence over the class and group overrides.